Ben-Woolley/java-for-beginners-docs/exercises/exercise-list.md

 # Exercise List Topic 3

-This is the exercise list for [lesson 3](../lessons/lesson3) - __Classes and Methods__

 ## \[CIRC] Circles
-### Exercise 1
 Create a `Circle` class.
-The class will have the property `diameter` and must implement the following methods:
+The class will have the property `radius` and must implement the following methods:
 * `getArea` - which returns the area of the circle.
 * `getCircumference` - which returns the circumference of (distance around) the circle

-### Exercise 2
+## \[PROD] Products
-Create a `Product` class.
+Complete the `Product` class.
 The class will have the properties:
 * `name` of the product
 * `price` of the product
 * `quantity` of the product purchased
 * `tax` being a percentage tax that applies to the product on purchase

+To finish the class, create:
+* The fields described above
+* The constructor to populate those fields

-Then create a `InvoicePrinter` class with a function called `printInvoice` function.
+Then complete the `InvoicePrinter` class by implementing `printInvoice`.
-This function will take a `List<Product>` and print a receipt to the console.
+This function takes a `List<Product>` and prints a receipt to the console.
 The receipt must contain:
 * Each item's price with and without tax
 * A summary at the bottom, with at least the total *with and without tax*